gchq/stroom-docs/content/en/docs/user-guide/api/specification.md

 tags:
   - api
 description: >
-  Details of the API specifcation and how to find what API endpoints are available.
+  Details of the API specification and how to find what API endpoints are available.
 ---

 ## Swagger UI